JohnCowgillData/automated-invoice-processing/README.md

 Although exact processing times varied depending on invoice volume, the automation significantly reduced manual effort while improving consistency across the accounts payable process.

 ---

-## Case Study Note

-This repository is presented as an anonymized portfolio case study.
-The original source code is not included because it was created inside a prior employer’s environment and contained proprietary business logic, file paths, vendor information, and accounting system details.

-The purpose of this repository is to document the business problem, workflow design, automation approach, and measurable value of the project while respecting data privacy and employer confidentiality.

 ## Business Problem